hughperkins/securewebcmd/README.md

     * this includes sending viewing any results in the history
   * read all the traffic (except the password)

-## Is my data encrypted during transport, in either direction?
+### Is my data encrypted during transport, in either direction?

 Yes, if you use https.
 No, if you don't.

-## Is it secure from a man-in-middle attack?
+### Is it secure from a man-in-middle attack?

 Yes, if you use https, and have some way of validating the certificate from the browser side.
 Otherwise, not.

-## If I use https, can people do a man-in-the middle attack etc?
+### If I use https, can people do a man-in-the middle attack etc?

 If you have some way of ensuring that the certificate you see from the browser is the one that the server is using, then tricky.
 Otherwise, yes.

-# What libraries does it use?
+# What libraries/platforms does it use?

 * nodejs
 * express